whitehaven/wild-harp-build/README.md

 Time set on Goggles X with file - will save to make it easy in the future.

-Nose cone has minimal air entry
+Nose cone has minimal air entry and it seems overly heavy (27g + 3 M3 hex cap screws).
+Will probably try sawing it coronally to see if this obviates having to model a new one.

+Mounting device is 18g before 5x threaded inserts.

 #### Tasks resolved